llimllib/wasm_sqlite_with_stats/README.md

 `make clean wasm`

+- user note: run the html file from the 'dist' directory, not the root directory, or it won't find the wasm file

 ## Future ideas

 - It would be cool to have this version of sqlite running [sqlite fiddle](https://sqlite.org/fiddle/)